mkess-ivy/svncrwns-site-v2/_pages/careers.md

 permalink: /careers/

 tagline: Careers! - We're Growing
-tagline-description: "The time has come and we couldn’t be more excited to expand on our talent and company.
-We’re looking for women artists in tech, design and media who are passionate about supporting other women artists and entrepreneurs.
+tagline-description: "We’re looking for women artists in tech, design and media who are passionate about supporting other women artists and entrepreneurs.
 Join our team, check out the open positions below."

 career-image: careers-image-main.png